 130) What is use case testing?

-Use Case in Testing is defined as the interaction between the software and the end-user, use cases are made on the basis of user action and the response by the software application, the use case is generally used to develop a test case at the system or acceptable level.
+Use Case in Testing is defined as the interaction between the software and the end-user.r Use cases are made based on user action and the response by the software application.
+Use case is generally used to develop a test case at the system or acceptable level.

 131) What is Test Coverage?

 It is a metric that measures the amount of testing performed on software applications while executing the test cases.
-Test coverage for any software can be calculated as the percentage of the number of test areas covered with respect to the total number of test areas.
+Test coverage for any software can be calculated as the percentage of the number of test areas covered concerning the total number of test areas.

 132) What is structure-based testing?

-Structure-based testing is also known as white-box testing where the programmer should have knowledge of the programming language, and also needs knowledge of the internal structure of the system.
+Structure-based testing is also known as white-box testing, where the programmer should know the programming language and also needs knowledge of the internal structure of the system.

 There are different code coverage Methods: